Skip To Content

 • To obtain consultation with another physician.

-• To receive medical and surgical services if we are able to provide these without discrimination based on race, color, sex, gender identity/expression, sexual orientation, language, culture, national origin, source of payment, age, religious preferences or disabilities – physical or mental.
+• To receive medical and surgical services if we are able to provide these without discrimination based on race, color, sex, gender identity/expression, sexual orientation, language, culture, national origin, source of payment, age, religious preferences, or disabilities – physical or mental.

 • The hospital respects your right to and need for effective communication.
 Example: the right to access, when possible, an interpreter if the patient does not speak English.